 Key objects can only be exported in plain text if their ACL permits this operation.
-If the module has been initialized to comply with FIPS 140-2 level 3 roles and services and key management the ACL for a private or secret key cannot include the export as plain service.
+If the module has been initialized to comply with FIPS 140-2 level 3 the ACL for a private or secret key cannot include the export as plain service.